binaryage/blog/_posts/2009-10-27-rebug-record-the-bug-and-replay-it-later.md

   * session storage as git repo?
 * developer session should run bypassing all caches

-External browser inputs should be simulated as closely as possible (browser version, platform, date/time, screen size?, etc.) and developer should be unobtrusively noticed about differences between his setup and user's setup - but it is not expected developer to have exactly same setup as testing user (for example developer has a Firebug extension which may not be the case of tester).
+External browser inputs should be simulated as closely as possible (browser version, platform, date/time, screen size?, etc.) and the developer should be unobtrusively notified about differences between his setup and the user's setup - but it is not expected the developer will have exactly the same setup as testing user (for example developer has the Firebug extension which may not be the case of tester).

 #### Future direction

 REBUG can be used as a mockup server for automated testing infrastructure.
 Browser sessions can be generated synthetically and consumed by defined test suites.
-Recording and hand-making approach can be mixed.
-Thanks to storage being a git repo, it can be edited independently on saving proxy.
+Recording and hand-making approaches can be mixed.
+Thanks to storage being a git repo, it can be edited independently on the saving proxy.
 Reading proxy then can be used by automated tests runner.

 Note: Recent <a href="http://www.softwareishard.com/blog/firebug/http-archive-specification/">HTTP Archive initiative</a> is a move in a good direction.
-Look forward to see more tools tackling this problem.
+Look forward to seeing more tools tackling this problem.